deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 const tree = parser.csvFile(); // parse from the start rule (the axiom)
 ```

-We've generated a parse tree, its time to go ahead with the translation.
+We've generated a parse tree, it's time to go ahead with the translation.

 ### Translation
 ANTLR also generates a "parse tree walker" interface for us.
 That means we can easily hook into events during the parse tree traversal.
 For our translator, we're going to use the visitor mechanism which is an implementation